veeringman/veriCortex/README.md

   <img alt="ProofCortex Logo" src="docs/assets/ProofCortex.png" width=200px>
 </picture>
 </p>

-**Trust Layer for AI — Verifiable Intelligence on BlockDAG**
+## ProofCortex – Verifiable AI for BlockDAG and Beyond

 > **⚠️ Project Notice:**
 > This project is being renamed to **ProofCortex**.
 At few places ProofCortex and VeriCortex names may have been used interchangebly.

-ProofCortex is a **modular AI verification and trust framework** designed to run first on **BlockDAG** networks.
-It enables applications to **prove AI outputs**, **secure autonomous agents**, and **build verifiable compute pipelines**.
+ProofCortex is a modular AI verification and trust framework designed to run first on BlockDAG networks.
+It enables applications to prove AI outputs, secure autonomous agents, and build verifiable compute pipelines.

-We bring **cryptographic trust to AI** by validating computation proofs, inference attestations, and execution integrity signals.

-Whether AI is running locally, in the cloud, within smart agent swarms, or across decentralized compute networks —
-**ProofCortex allows users to verify what really happened, not just trust claims.**
+We bring cryptographic trust to AI by validating computation proofs, inference attestations, and execution integrity signals.
+Whether AI is running locally, in the cloud, within smart agent swarms, or across decentralized compute networks — ProofCortex allows users to verify what really happened, not just trust claims.

+ProofCortex transforms AI systems from "trust-based" to "proof-based" by providing a universal verification layer.
+It anchors model integrity, proves inference correctness, and validates execution traces using lightweight cryptographic proofs.
+This gives enterprises, regulators, and developers a reliable way to trust AI outputs — even when models, data, or compute environments are opaque.

+By enabling verifiable AI pipelines, ProofCortex becomes foundational trust infrastructure for the next generation of decentralized systems, autonomous agents, and high-assurance AI applications.

 > Visit the full documentation at [**ProofCortex Wiki →**](https://github.com/veeringman/proofcortex/wiki)